Ahl al-Kisa

-Ahl al-Kisa (أَهْل ٱلْكِسَاء), also known as the Al al-Aba (آل ٱلْعَبَاء), are Muhammad the Islamic prophet, his daughter Fatima, his cousin and son-in-law Ali, and his two grandsons Hasan and Husayn.
+Ahl al-Kisa (أَهْل ٱلْكِسَاء), also known as the Al al-Aba (آل ٱلْعَبَاء), are the Islamic prophet Muhammad, his daughter Fatima, his cousin and son-in-law Ali, and their two sons Hasan and Husayn.
+The name is associated with the Hadith of the Cloak and the Event of Mubahala, both of which are widely reported in Sunni and Shia sources.
+Muhammad gathered Ali, Fatima, Hasan, and Husayn under his cloak and identified them as members of his family (Ahl al-Bayt).
+He then prayed to God to purify and bless them, emphasizing their special spiritual status and closeness to him.

-The name has its origins in the hadith of the cloak (ٱلْكِسَاء) and the event of the mubahala, both widely reported by Sunni and Shi'i authorities as evidence of the high spiritual rank of the "people of the cloak" in Islam.
-In Shi'a Islam, Ali, Hasan, and Husayn are the first three Imams and the rightful political and spiritual successors of Muhammad.
-Shi'a who are not Zaydis also regard the Ahl al-Kisa as infallible and believe in the redemptive power of their pain and martyrdom.
+Ali, Hasan, and Husayn are the first three Shia Imams and rightful successors of Muhammad.
+Shia Muslims regard them as infallible and emphasize their suffering and martyrdom.
+Sunni Muslims likewise honor them as members of Muhammad’s family (Ahl al-Bayt) and hold them in very high esteem.
+However, Sunnis generally emphasize their virtue, closeness to Muhammad, and moral excellence rather than regarding them as divinely appointed religious leaders.

 Origins of the name

 Hadith of the kisa

 According to the hadith of the kisa, on one occasion at least, Muhammad gathered his daughter Fatima, her husband Ali, and their two sons Hasan and Husayn under his cloak and then prayed, "O God, these are my ahl al-bayt (lit. 'the people of my house') and my closest family members; remove defilement from them and purify them completely," where this last statement is a reference to verse 33:33 of the Quran, known also as the verse of purification.
 These five have thus become known as the Ahl al-Kisa (lit. 'people of the cloak').

 Variants of this tradition can be found in Sahih Muslim, Sunan al-Tirmidhi, and Musnad Ahmad ibn Hanbal, all canonical collections in Sunni Islam.
 Other versions are reported by the Sunni scholars ibn Kathir, al-Wahidi, Qadi Baydawi, al-Baghawi, al-Suyuti, al-Hakim al-Nishapuri, and al-Tabari, and by the Twelver Shi'a exegete Muhammad Husayn Tabataba'i, among many others.